Reforms are emptying Louisiana’s prisons. This group makes sure no one goes back.

 “It affirms their place in this community,” said Rhodes, who had never entered a voting booth before he went to prison.
 “I didn’t think votes mattered then,” he said.
 “Now I see it as something bigger than me.”

-The First 72+, formed by a group of formerly incarcerated men with the motto “us helping us,” takes its name from research showing that personal trajectories set within the first 72 hours determine who will eventually head back to lockup and who will remain free.
+The First 72+, formed by a group of formerly incarcerated men with the motto “Us helping us,” takes its name from research showing that personal trajectories set within the first 72 hours determine who will eventually head back to lockup and who will remain free.

 In its early days, Ben Smith, a First 72+ founder who did 13 years in Angola for a drug conviction, lived in one of the two houses and survived on petty change and gas money.

 Smith, who died at age 69 last year, made hundreds of trips in his puttering van to Angola to pick up newly released men and speak at parole board hearings.
-(First 72+ does serve women, but its services are used overwhelmingly by men, who make up 95 percent of state prisoners.)
+(The First 72+ does serve women, but its services are used overwhelmingly by men, who make up 95 percent of state prisoners.)
 After seeing released prisoners tempted by quick street money, Smith hired dozens of men to work alongside him on the mobile iron grills that he toted to festivals and parades to sell hamburgers and hot-sausage sandwiches.

 People who emerge from prisons with unchecked violence and overuse of solitary confinement might isolate or become hypervigilant, in what is commonly referred to as post-incarceration syndrome.
 When Girtley arrived at Angola as a slim teenager, it was considered the bloodiest prison in the country.
 Nearly every day, someone would be stabbed badly enough that they would need to be rolled into a stretcher and run along the prison walk to the infirmary.
 “It was tragedy all day,” he said.

 Girtley felt like he was fighting for his life.
-At the time, reading classes were only available to people who were within five years of release.
+At the time, reading classes were available only to people who were within five years of release.
 “I lost interest in education,” he said.
 “I had 65 fresh years ahead of me.
 I was trying to survive.”
 He dug ditches, picked cotton and worked as a field hand.
 Learning to read no longer seemed urgent.

 Now Girtley has to cope with being functionally illiterate.
-He will reach out to his daughter Poonie, who is now 46, or head to First 72+ and approach a staffer in a red T-shirt to have either read a text for him.
+He will reach out to his daughter, Poonie, who is now 46, or head to the First 72+ and approach a staffer in a red T-shirt to have either read a text for him.
 He uses a thick black marker to keep track of days on his paper calendar, writing a D for doctor appointments.
 Someone brought him Allegra three weeks ago because he felt congested, but the box has sat unopened because he does not know how much to take.
 Applying for jobs online is a nonstarter.

 Boilerplate policies of many governmental agencies and foundations also continue to bar felons from jobs, especially felons convicted of violent crimes.
 Haki Sekou, 70, was terminated by the national AmeriCorps program for his 1977 murder conviction, despite working for the first AmeriCorps project devoted to reentry, at a local Catholic Charities office.

-First 72+ itself has lost out on foundation money because the organization had people with criminal records on its board, said Kelly Orians, co-executive director of First 72+.
+The First 72+ itself has lost out on foundation money because the organization had people with criminal records on its board, said Kelly Orians, its co-executive director.

 Similarly, liability insurance was difficult to procure for the organization, she said.